danilopeixoto/capital-gains/docs/usage.md

 ```

-Each line in the output corresponds to the calculated tax for each transaction in the `input.jsonl` file.
+Each line in the output corresponds to the calculated tax for each transaction in the `input.sample.jsonl` file.